 2. Stop thinking about yourself.

-One of the best ways to forget our own problems or stress is by serving someone else.
+According to the inpatient rehab with WhiteSands, one of the best ways to forget our own problems or stress is by serving someone else.
 The Christmas season has so many opportunities to serve in small and big ways.
-Serve at a local soup kitchen, take some socks to a homeless person, go caroling at an old-folks home, leave some cookies on a doorstep, or drop some spare change into the Salvation Army tins–to name just a few.
+Serve at a local soup kitchen, take some socks to a homeless person, go caroling at an old-folks home, leave some cookies on a doorstep, or drop some spare change into the Salvation Army tins--to name just a few.
+This does not, however, imply that you should put yourself last.
+It's important to look after yourself while helping others.
+You must schedule some alone time.
+You can sit ideally, play real money making games, exercise, or do anything else right.
+You can also engage in outdoor activities.
+Any type of game, whether played online or off, has been shown to lower stress levels by diverting attention from other issues that might be bothering you.
+So feel free to try them.

-Some of my favorite Christmas memories come from when I was helping someone else.
+Anyway, some of my favorite Christmas memories come from when I was helping someone else.
 So this Christmas, go out and serve!
-It will take the stress of trying to find the “perfect” gift away–all because of the new perspective you will gain from helping someone else.
+It will take the stress of trying to find the "perfect" gift away--all because of the new perspective you will gain from helping someone else.

 3. Wrap your gifts early.